Our friend Nick Ciske has recently released the Media Thumbnail Enlarger plugin for free on the WordPress repository.

 Why Would You Want to Increase the Media Library Thumbnail Sizes?

 As you can see in the image above, having larger thumbnail images looks a lot better than the default display, but it’s more than that.
+Sure, most people would agree that it’s better to have larger thumbnails on Media Library pages, but it’s not only a matter of the visual appeal.

 Because of this, they are typically in the Media Library a lot more often than your average user as they upload images and create galleries within WordPress.